 The subject property is within a Low-Medium residential future place.
 Per Blueprint Denver "Future places are an organizational system that describes the desired character of an area.
 Future places work together to promote complete neighborhoods for the residents living within or near each of them.
 Each place expresses itself differently depending on which neighborhood context it is located within."
 Residential areas have a predominantly residential land use but "are supported by a variety of embedded uses needed for a complete neighborhood including schools, recreation and nodes of commercial/retail uses" (p.
 141).
-Per Blueprint Denver low-medium residential areas in the Urban Edge Context are a "Mix of low- to mid-scale multi-unit residential.
+Per Blueprint Denver low-medium residential areas in the Urban Edge Context are a "Mix of low- to mid-scale multi-unit residential options.
+Small-scale multi-unit buildings are interspersed between single- and two-unit residential.
 Limited mixed-use along residential arterial and collector streets and at some intersections.
 Vacant institutional uses on corners or select sites may be appropriate locations to introduce additional residential intensity.
 Buildings are generally 3 stories or less in height.
-When occurring, single- and two-unit residential uses with a maximum height of 2.5 stories, or up to 35 feet, in conformance with the low-medium residential Urban Edge place type.
+When occurring, single- and two-unit residential uses are typically in the urban house form" (p.
+216).
+The E-TU-C zone district allows low-scale residential uses with a maximum height of 2.5 stories, or up to 35 feet, in conformance with the low-medium residential Urban Edge place type.